 Don’t rewrite everything at once.
 Use incremental, battle-tested patterns that let you replace functionality safely, deliver value early, and adopt modern tech where it matters.

 The Strangler Fig Pattern replaces a monolith piece by piece.
-Build new services around the edges, intercept traffic with a proxy or API gateway, and route specific requests to the new components.
-This reduces risk, delivers value quickly, and lets you pick the best tools for each service.
+Build new services around the edges, use a proxy or API gateway to route traffic, and move requests to new components gradually.
+This reduces risk and delivers value early.

-When new services must interact with legacy systems, use an Anti-Corruption Layer (ACL) to translate and protect your new code from the legacy system’s messy models.
-The ACL enforces modern types and contracts so legacy quirks don’t contaminate your domain.
+When new services must interact with legacy systems, use an Anti-Corruption Layer to translate and protect your new code from legacy models.
+The ACL enforces modern contracts so legacy quirks don’t contaminate your domain.

-When you need a clean API for a new front-end but aren’t ready to replace backend logic, add a façade that exposes a simple endpoint while handling complex calls to the legacy system behind the scenes.
-This decouples front-end teams from backend complexity and speeds development.
+If you need a clean API for a new front end but aren’t ready to replace backend logic, add a façade that exposes a simple endpoint while handling complex legacy calls behind the scenes.
+This decouples front-end teams and speeds delivery.

 | Pattern | Best For | Primary Benefit | Key Challenge |